 The College has been optimising use of national, sectoral, local or regional C1 collaborative contracts and frameworks.
 As well as bringing leverage-based savings, the burdens of risk, contract and supplier management are shared and the number of resource-intensive formal local tenders that need to take place is reduced significantly.
-In 2019/20 49% of the College spend went through collaborative agreements.
+Based on the latest data available, 40% of the College spend went through collaborative agreements in 2020/21.

-SMEs constitute 84% of the core suppliers.
-In 2019/20 46% of spend was with SME's.
+50% was spent with SMEs who constitute 85% of the total of active suppliers.
 All regulated procurements are advertised on PCS and where possible, for procurements below the regulatory threshold, the college uses Quick Quotes.
 Glasgow Clyde College is keen to ensure that procurement opportunities are open to as many SMEs as possible.